Nether Largie Cairns

 The oldest and most interesting of the cairns, dating to the Neolithic period, probably prior to 3000 BC.
 The cairn is piled high with small stones, and at the centre is a burial chamber, of a type commonly found in Argyll and Arran.
 When the cairn was first built, this chamber was covered by a trapezoidal mound.
 The mound was later covered by small stones to create the conical round cairn we see today.
 The chamber is divided into 4 compartments by upright slabs.

-Entrance is past a pair of large vertical stones, rather like gateposts.
+A pair of large vertical stones, rather like gateposts, guard the entrance.
 Burned fragments of bone were found, along with a round-bottom pot, made about 2400BC.
 There were also 3 beaker vessels, made a few centuries later.
 The presumption is that burial customs changed, and the beakers were used around the time that communal burials gave way to individual burials.
 At roughly the same time the other cairns in the Nether Largie group were built.

 About 2000 BC the original cairn was expanded to a diameter of about 40 metres.
 Two cists from this period were discovered, and one is still very obvious just south of the main cairn.
 Just 250 metres away, in a belt of trees, lies Temple Wood stone circle.
 The circle was erected before 3000 BC, so it is possible that the southern cairn was in use at the same time.